bradleymont/UPE-Fall-2018-Coding-Challenge/README.md

 ## How to Build and Run

 1. Clone this repository onto your local machine.
-2. Make sure you have python3 downloaded.
+2. Make sure you have python3 installed.
 3. Install the requests and json python modules: `pip3 install requests json`
 4. Run the program: `python3 maze.py`